alders/mythtv-stream-hls-dash/README.md

 <details>
 <summary>
-Click me to configure web browser video selection for playback on any device.
+Click to adapt the video selection of the  Web Application for playback on any device.
 </summary>

 ``` shell